-What if, albeit, rather counter intuitively, they could build a new-luxury brand by going against the grain and challenging convention?
-They decided to put purpose on a higher pedestal than profit, and embraced a transparent approach which so many of the companies the duo had previously worked for had shied away from.
+What if, albeit, rather counter-intuitively, they could build a new-luxury brand by going against the grain and challenging convention?
+They decided to put purpose on a higher pedestal than profit and embraced a transparent approach which so many of the companies the duo had previously worked for had shied away from.
 They set out with an ambitious (some close to them would go as far to say 'crazy') goal to democratise luxury by creating an association with a new set of values such as inclusivity, transparency, collaboration, participation and fair.

 Traditional Luxury is opaque and the practice of secrecy was previously successful in creating allure, desire and mystique which would ultimately justify the overly exaggerated price points.
-But in today's world, the new generation are simply not buying it, and are beginning to push back in greater numbers.
+But in today's world, the new generation is simply not buying it, and are beginning to push back in greater numbers.

 Socially conscious consumers are demanding strict ethical protocol towards both people and planet while challenging businesses to live up to their marketing claims through transparency.
-A logo with a very expensive price tag are just not enough for fact-thirsty millennials who first want to fall in love with a brand's values before they fall in love with their products.
+A logo with a very expensive price tag is just not enough for fact-thirsty millennials who first want to fall in love with a brand's values before they fall in love with their products.

 Luxury without craftsmanship is not luxury in our opinion and the luxury industry without master artisans' will ultimately lead to the demise of the industry as we know it.
 Artisans' are a central pillar for craftsmanship, and finding a solution for their greatest challenge is at the core of why this brand was started.